Alerovere/HoloceneVerticalMovements/README.md

 # SE-Asia-Sealevel
-This repository contains the scripts that were used in different versions of this paper:
+This repository contains the scripts that were used in the discussion and final version of:
 > Bender, M., Mann, T., Stocchi, P., Kneer, D., Schöne, T., Jompa, J., and Rovere, A.: Holocene and Common Era sea level changes in the Makassar Strait, Indonesia, Clim.
-Past Discuss., https://doi.org/10.5194/cp-2019-63, in review, 2019.
+Past Discuss., https://doi.org/10.5194/cp-2019-63, 2019.

+> Bender, M., Mann, T., Stocchi, P., Kneer, D., Schöne, T., Illigner, J., Jompa, J., and Rovere, A.: Late Holocene (0–6 ka) sea-level changes in the Makassar Strait, Indonesia, Clim.
+Past, 16, 1187–1205, https://doi.org/10.5194/cp-16-1187-2020, 2020.

 [![DOI](https://zenodo.org/badge/179329914.svg)](https://zenodo.org/badge/latestdoi/179329914)

 There are two folders in the repository:
 ## First review
 This folder refers to the first version of the paper, that was under review in 2019.
 The matlab scripts contained in the folder were used to derive Figures 7 and 8 of this version of the paper, available here: https://www.clim-past-discuss.net/cp-2019-63/cp-2019-63.pdf

 ## Second review
 This folder refers to the revised version of the paper (R1), that was submitted in january 2020.
-This folder contains different jupyter notebooks and data that were used to compile Figures 5,6,9,10,11 of the revised paper.
+This folder contains different jupyter notebooks and data that were used to compile Figures 5,6,9,10,11 of the revised paper, available here: https://doi.org/10.5194/cp-16-1187-2020

 Refer to the "Readme" files in each folder for details.